KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This would normally be done in the fragment shader.

 3: Scene aperture
-If `sceneAperture` is defined, then the scene linear light (normally fragment shader output value) pixel value shall be adjusted as defined:
+If `aperture` is defined, then the scene linear light (normally fragment shader output value) pixel value shall be adjusted as defined:
 The output from scene aperture calculations shall be used in the next step.
 [See Scene aperture](#scene-aperture)